verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 .. arch:tag:: <switchblock name="string" type="string">

     :req_param name: A unique alphanumeric string
-    :req_param type:
+    :req_param type: ``unidir`` or ``bidir``.
-        unidir or bidir.
-        A bidirectional switch block will implicitly mirror the specified permutation functions – e.g. if a permutation function of type "lr" (function used to connect wires from the left to the right side of a switch block) has been specified, a reverse permutation function of type "rl" (right-to-left) is automatically assumed.
+        A bidirectional switch block will implicitly mirror the specified permutation functions – e.g. if a permutation function of type ``lr`` (function used to connect wires from the left to the right side of a switch block) has been specified, a reverse permutation function of type ``rl`` (right-to-left) is automatically assumed.
         A unidirectional switch block makes no such implicit assumptions.
         The type of switch block must match the directionality of the segments defined under the ``<segmentlist>`` node.

-    <switchblock> is the top-level XML node used to describe connections between different segment types.
+    ``<switchblock>`` is the top-level XML node used to describe connections between different segment types.

 .. arch:tag:: <switchblock_location type="string"/>